solita/solita.github.com/_posts/2022-01-13-spice-up-your-javascript-with-curry.md

     return a + b;
   };
 }

-// As an aside, this is the last example where I use the function keyword.
 ```

 In addition to currying there are also [_partially applied_](https://en.wikipedia.org/wiki/Partial_application) functions.
 The significant difference between a curried and partially applied function is that curried functions always take parameters one at a time (unary) while partially applied functions can be called multiple parameters at a time (variadic).